 ABOUT THE YOUNG FISHERMEN’S DEVELOPMENT ACT

-The bipartisan Young Fishermen’s Development Act (H.R.1240, S.496) establishes a national grant program to support initiatives to educate, train, and mentor young and beginning fishermen.
+The bipartisan Young Fishermen’s Development Act, passed by the 116th Congress and signed into law by President Trump in 2021, establishes a national grant program to support initiatives to educate, train, and mentor young and beginning fishermen.

 The bill implements a program allowing fishing associations, universities, tribal organizations, and others to compete for grant funding to train young commercial fishermen in sustainable fishing and business practices.
 It solidifies and unites current piecemeal training efforts into a cohesive, national initiative to advance this critical mission.